Traumatic Brain Injury Settlement - $250,000 (Policy Limit)

 Thirdly, Glasgow Coma Scale (GCS) is a score sheet of observable symptoms used by emergency staff and ER physicians to document a brain injured person’s level of awareness, responsiveness, pain.
 A change in GCS shortly after trauma can be an ominous sign warranting further investigation including but not limited to a CT scan.

-The plaintiff had sustained bilateral subarachnoid hemorrhages, a pelvic fracture, multiple rib fractures and a left sided pneumothorax.
-Months later, the plaintiff’s primary care physician was amazed at plaintiff’s lucidity and cognitive completeness.
+The plaintiff had sustained bilateral subarachnoid hemorrhages (brain bleeds, if left unmonitored can lead to a rise in intracranial pressure), a pelvic fracture, multiple rib fractures and a left sided pneumothorax.
+Months later, plaintiff’s primary care physician noted plaintiff’s lucidity and cognitive function.

 Plaintiff’s husband was cited for failing to stop his vehicle before entering the intersection of Center Street and Route 97.
 Plaintiff’s husband claimed that he could not see the stop sign, was unaware that he was entering an intersection and could not see any vehicular traffic on Route 97 because overgrown trees and shrubbery obscured both the stop sign and intersection.

 Plaintiff brought her claim against her husband under the case of Brown v.
 Brown, 381 Mass.
-231 (1980), which holds that the common law rule of interspousal immunity does not bar a personal injury action brought by a plaintiff against a spouse.
+231 (1980), which allows spouses to sue each other for personal injuries.
 Plaintiff’s claim against her husband was settled eight months after the incident for the full policy limits of $250,000, without the necessity of filing suit.

 Plaintiff has also brought a M.G.L. c.
 258 claim against the Town of Groveland for negligent maintenance and repair of the stop sign and intersection, under Twomey v.
 Commonwealth 444 Mass 58 (2005).